619frank/data_structures_and_algorithms/leetcode/medium/5. Longest Palindromic Substring/question.md

 1 <= s.length <= 1000
 s consist of only digits and English letters.

 Hint:
 There are three ways to solve it
 1. O(n3) -> for each of all the substring see if its palindrome or not
-2. O(n2) -> Expand From middle Approach
+2. O(n2) -> Expand From middle Approach -> Check Nick White's video
 3. O(n) -> Manacher's Algorithm -> Very hard